CN-TU/pysdoclust/README.md

 Please, if you use SDOclust, refer to the original work as:

-> F. Iglesias, T. Zseby, A. Hartl, A. Zimek. *SDOclust: Clustering Based on Sparse Data Observers*.
+> Iglesias, F., Zseby, T., Hartl, A., Zimek, A. (2023).
+SDOclust: Clustering with Sparse Data Observers.
-> 16th International Conference on Similarity Search and Applications, SISAP 2023.
-Oct 9-11,
+> In: Pedreira, O., Estivill-Castro, V. (eds) Similarity Search and Applications.
+SISAP 2023.
+Lecture Notes
-> A Coruña, Spain.
-To be published...
+> in Computer Science, vol 14289.
+Springer, Cham. https://doi.org/10.1007/978-3-031-46994-7_16

 (SDOclust was awarded with the "Best Student Paper Finalist" in [SISAP 2023](https://www.sisap.org/2023/) !!)